peterdresslar/emergent-firms-model/README.md

 - Updated NetworkX syntax for node attribute access
 - Modified numpy type declarations
 - Updated package requirements for Python 3.11+ compatibility

-## Known Issues

-- **Loan Decision Gap:** Version 1.0 of the model has a significant limitation in its lending mechanism.
-Agents make borrowing decisions based on immediate utility maximization without considering the long-term consequences of debt.
-Specifically:
-    - The `optimize_e` function does not take into account the loan burden or the potential for runaway debt.
-    - The `decide` function allows agents to borrow if they have insufficient savings, but it does not consider their ability to repay the loan.
-    - This leads to a situation where some agents get caught in a debt spiral, and overall utility decreases across the model.
-    - This issue is consistent across multiple runs, indicating a systemic flaw in the model's design.
-    - This issue will be addressed in future versions of the model.
-    - We point out this issue aware that the original version by the author may not be the author's final revision, or may not be an attempt at a full simulation--but rather a straightforward demonstration of the techniques involved.

 ## Requirements
 python